-Limited Borrowing Recourse Arrangements (LRBA) for self-managed superannuation funds (SMSFs) were given the green light by the Australian government as a way for SMSF trustees to borrow money to buy property.
+Limited Borrowing Recourse Arrangements (LRBA) for self-managed superannuation funds (SMSFs) were given the green light by the Australian government as a way for SMSF trustees to borrow money to buy properties.

 The main benefit is that in the event that you default on your mortgage, you are liable to sell the single (or multiple) properties you purchased while the other assets in your SMSF are protected.

-You can learn more no our What Is A Limited Recourse Loan? page.
+You can learn more about it on our page on Limited Recourse Loans.